musairul/blog/_posts/2024-11-11-the-hackiest-hackathon-ever.md

 {% include image.html url="images/fossileyesmap.png" description="Terrible image of fossileyes map" %}

 Not only that, but now we actually had a reason as to why this app fits the "travelling through time brief".
-As the map stored the timestamp, you cuold see how fossil distributions change over time due to factors like climate change.
+As the map stored the timestamp, you could see how fossil distributions change over time due to factors like climate change.
+Our web app actually had real value now!

 In hindsight, if we just focused our app on that specfic feature, adding like a cloropleth map and a year slider or something that wouldve been a way better idea.
 Oh well.